projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

         console=hvc0

 #.
-Go back to the previous tty.
+Go back to the previous TTY.
 For example, if you're using
    ``screen``, use:

    .. code-block:: console